-This command will install the MySQL natively on your Apple Mac M1 computer.
+This command will install MySQL natively on your Apple Mac M1 computer.

 This installation process may take a little while because homebrew builds the package from the source code if the pre-build binary is not available.

-Once the Installation is finished, you can use the MySQL.
+Once the installation is finished, you can use MySQL.
 Use the following command to start and stop the MySQL service.

 - Start MySQL – sudo mysql.server start

 - Check status – sudo mysql.server status

 Now you have successfully installed MySQL natively on your Apple Mac M1 computer.
 To check the type of the MySQL package, find the directory where MySQL is installed using the “which mysql” command, then use the command “file package-name” to check the type of the package.